 Machined & Anodized Aircraft Grade Aluminum: On All Frames & Side Plates

-Penn cuts the frames and side plates of International reels to perfection using aircraft grade aluminum.
+Penn cuts the frames and side plates of International reels to perfection using aircraft-grade aluminum.
 Whether you prefer your reel color in silver or gold, all Internationals come with an anodized finish to protect against the elements.
-Anodization is a key ingredient which adds to the extreme durability of Penn International reels.
+Anodization is a key ingredient that adds to the extreme durability of Penn International reels.

 Large Main & Pinion Gear: Stainless Steel Construction

-One of the reasons Penn International reels weigh a little extra is the huge gear train.
-Despite the lightweight aircraft grade aluminum frames, extra large stainless steel gears add some ounces.
-Penn features the fact that both the main and pinion gear are stainless steel, another quality that adds to durability.
+One of the reasons International reels weigh a little extra is the huge gear train.
+Despite the lightweight aircraft-grade aluminum frames, extra-large stainless steel gears add some ounces.
+Penn features the fact that both the main and pinion gear are stainless steel, another quality that adds to the durability.

 Dura-Drag: Instant Start Drag System